helloSystem/docs/user/getting-started.md

 ![helloSystem on VirtualBox in BIOS EFI mode](https://user-images.githubusercontent.com/2480569/101068320-dc2a6880-3598-11eb-9304-28655c8f17a5.png)

-* VirtualBox host (on FreeBSD), known to work in BIOS and EFI mode
+* VirtualBox host (on FreeBSD and on macOS), known to work in BIOS and EFI mode
 * VMware host (on Windows), possibly only working in BIOS mode?

+Pleaase note:

+* The VM needs to be 64-bit
+* The VM needs at least 4 GB of RAM which is higher than the VirtualBox default
+* The boot process takes longer than you might expect; boot `-v` to see the details

 Please report back about the results on your virtualization environment.